remy-phelipot/gta5checkscript/README.md

 # What to do with unknown files

 Tell me about them.
 The script should handle all files in the directory by either hashing them or ignoring them.
 If a game file is being reported as an unknown, give me the full path to the file so that I can work with it.

+# Using the repair script

+TODO: Write a how-to here.
+Coming soon^(TM).